Questions and Answers About Thumb Sucking

 How can I prevent thumb sucking?

-Thumb sucking cannot be completely prevented.
-As a potential preventative measure, research shows that children who are actively offered a pacifier are less likely to suck their thumbs.
-However, this is very dependent on the child—some simply do not like the pacifier.
+Thumb-sucking cannot be completely prevented.
+However, research shows that children who are actively offered a pacifier are less likely to suck their thumbs.
+However, this is very dependent on the child, some simply do not like the pacifier.

-– A pacifier is less harmful to teeth and jaws and is easier to wean off from using.
+- The pacifier is less harmful to teeth and jaws and is easier to wean off.

 - Thumb-sucking children have a lower risk of allergies.

-What is the best book to help break the habit of thumb sucking?
+What is the best book to stop sucking your thumbs?

 - Thumbs Up, Brown Bear